'The Masked Singer' unmasks Baby and the judges are shocked - KESQ

 It was none other than funny man, Larry the Cable Guy, whose real name is Daniel Whitney.

-Show judge Jenny McCarthy had even starred with Whtiney in the 2008 comedy film “Witless Protection.”
+Show judge Jenny McCarthy had even starred with Whtiney in the 2008 comedy film “Witness Protection.”
 Robin Thicke, Ken Jeong and Nicole Scherzinger were equally surprised.

 Once the mask was off he said, “That’s first time I ever really sang anything in front of anybody.”